How to prevent and deal with people who turn up unannounced at your door.

 - undertake work on your home and garden that may not be necessary

-- trick their way into your home so that they, or an accomplice can steal from you - known as distraction burglary
+- trick their way into your home so that they, or an accomplice can steal from you - known as distraction burglary.

 These 'cold calling' rogues can be men, women or children, and often pose as service engineers for the utility companies, council workers, or police officers.
-Sometimes they pretend to be business people selling door-to-door, such things as solar panels, home insulation or windows and doors.
-Or they might simply make out that they need your help in an emergency.
+Sometimes they pretend to be business people selling door-to-door, selling such things as solar panels, home insulation or windows and doors.
+Or they may simply make out that they need your help in an emergency.
 The list of methods they use is endless.

-- make sure you lock or latch your front and rear doors when you are at home
+- Make sure you lock or latch your front and rear doors when you are at home.

-- if you make an appointment to take place in your home, arrange for someone you know to be with you
+- If you make an appointment to take place in your home, arrange for someone you know to be with you.

-- always ask yourself: Am I expecting anyone?
+- Always ask yourself: Am I expecting anyone?
 Do they have an appointment?

-- if someone has made an appointment to call at your home, before you open your door, ask him or her to place their identification through your letterbox or hold it against your window.
-Check on their credentials by phoning the company
+- If someone has made an appointment to call at your home, before you open your door, ask him or her to place their identification through your letterbox or hold it against your window.
+Check on their credentials by phoning the company.

-- if they do not have an appointment, and claim to be an official, ask them to return at a time convenient to you.
-This gives you time to check them out
+- If they do not have an appointment and claim to be an official, ask them to return at a time convenient to you.
+This gives you time to check them out.

-- if the caller is an uninvited trader, tell them you are not interested and that they should go away.
-Genuine callers will understand
+- If the caller is an uninvited trader, tell them you are not interested and that they should go away.
+Genuine callers will understand.

-- some traders try to worry you by saying you need immediate repairs to your home, drive or garden.
-Do not simply take their 'word' for it.
-Ask for an opinion from a local business, preferably recommended by friends or relatives
+- Some traders try to worry you by saying you need immediate repairs to your home, drive or garden.
+Do not simply take their word for it.
+Ask for an opinion from a local business, preferably recommended by friends or relatives.

 Remember, if in doubt keep them out.